RcppCore/rcpp-gallery/_posts/2013-01-17-creating-xts-from-c++.md

 </pre>

-It turns out that creating an `xts` object the usual creates an identical object:
+It turns out that creating an `xts` object the usual way creates an object that is equal:

 {% highlight r %}
 bar <- xts(1:10, order.by=as.Date(1:10))